Skip to main content

 This section may contain up to two parts - the first is a bullet point about EBacc entry at this school, the second is a table that provides details about the subjects entered by pupils at this school.

-The table about subjects entered shows all the subjects entered by pupils at this school in 2023, 2022 and 2021 and the number of entries for each.
+The table about subjects entered shows all the subjects entered by pupils at this school in 2024, 2023 and 2022 and the number of entries for each.
 It also highlights if the school had a high or low average point score in a particular subject compared to other schools, where applicable.

 For technical awards, any entries for a level 1 qualification may be grouped with those for the level 2 qualification in the same subject.
 Such figures will be represented as a single row where the ‘Qualification type’ is listed as ‘Level 1/2.’